timescale/docs/api/add_data_node.md

 * The function is executed in a database that is already a data node.
 * The data node already exists and `if_not_exists` is `FALSE`.
-* The access node cannot connect to the data node due to a network failure or invalid configuration (e.g., wrong port, or there is no way to authenticate the user).
+* The access node cannot connect to the data node due to a network failure or invalid configuration (for example, wrong port, or there is no way to authenticate the user).
 * If `bootstrap` is `FALSE` and the database was not previously bootstrapped.